giovane-breno/Dynamic-Form-Fields-in-Laravel/README.md

-# Dinamic Form Fields in Laravel
+# Dynamic Form Fields in Laravel
  Add one more field in form and retrieve all values on controller.